 Marwar Festival Ride (12 nights, with Jaisalmer & Jodhpur visit) Begins with 2 nights in Delhi then fly to Jodhpur and transfer to Nagaur, followed by 6 days riding through the desert to Osian.
-Nights in tented camps, forts and hotels.
-After riding the itinerary includes visits to Jaisalmer & Jodhpur.
-Shekawati Haveli Ride (11 nights, with Jaipur & Taj Mahal visit) Begins with a night in Delhi then transfer to stables at Dundlod Fort, followed by 6 days riding through the Shekhawati region.
 Nights in tented camps, privately owned forts and hotels.
+After riding the itinerary includes visits to Jaisalmer and Jodhpur.
+Shekawati Haveli Ride (11 nights, with Jaipur & Taj Mahal visit)

+Begins with a night in Delhi then transfer to Dundlod Fort, followed by 6 days riding through the Shekhawati region.
+Nights in tented camps, privately owned forts and hotels.
 After riding the itinerary includes visits to Jaipur, Agra and the Taj Mahal.
-Diwali Festival Ride with Pushkar Fair (13 nights, with Pushkar Fair, Jaipur & Taj Mahal visit) Begins with a night in Delhi then transfer to stables at Dundlod Fort, followed by 6 days riding through the Shekhawati region.
+Diwali Festival & Pushkar Fair (13 nights, with Pushkar Fair, Jaipur & Taj Mahal visit) A ride to coincide with the famous Pushkar Camel Fair.
+Begins with a night in Delhi then transfer to Dundlod Fort, followed by 6 days riding through the Shekhawati region.
 Nights in tented camps, privately owned forts and hotels.
-After riding the itinerary includes 2 nights at the Pushkar Fair and visits to Jaipur, Agra and the Taj Mahal.
-Pushkar Fair Ride (15 nights with Ranthambore Tiger Sanctuary, 13 nights without Ranthambore) A ride to coincide with the famous Pushkar Camel Fair, this itinerary begins with 2 nights in Delhi, then a visit to Ranthambore Tiger Sanctuary in Rajasthan.
-You will then transfer to Pushkar to meet the horses and visit the Camel Fair before transferring to the stables at Dundlod, then 6 full riding days.
-The programme ends with a transfer to Jaipur for 2 nights, then a night in Agra to visit the Taj Mahal.
+After riding the itinerary includes 2 nights at the Pushkar Camel Fair and visits to Jaipur, Agra and the Taj Mahal.
+Pushkar Fair Ride (15 nights with Ranthambore Tiger Sanctuary, 14 nights without Ranthambore) A ride to coincide with the famous Pushkar Camel Fair.
+Begins with 2 nights in Delhi, then a visit to Rajasthan's Ranthambore Tiger Sanctuary before a transfer to Pushkar to meet the horses and visit the Camel Fair.
+Then transfer to Dundlod Fort and 6 days riding through the Shekhawati region.
+After this transfer to Jaipur for 2 nights, followed by a night in Agra to visit the Taj Mahal.

-Christmas Ride (13 nights with visit to Jaipur) Beginning with a night in Delhi then transfer to Dundlod Fort, 9 full days riding through the Shekhawati and Marwar regions.
-New Year's Eve at the lovely Alsisar Fort and you then visit Jaipur for a night with the final night back in Delhi.
-Nagaur Camel Fair Ride (13 nights) A ride to co-incide with the Camel Fair which takes place in Nagaur, north east of Jodphur, in February each year.
-Less well known outside India than the Pushkar Fair and hence a little less touristed, the Nagaur Fair is a fascinating, colourful and typically Indian event to witness.
+Christmas Ride (13 nights with visit to Jaipur) Begins with a night in Delhi, before transfer to Dundlod Fort and 9 full days riding through the Shekhawati and Marwar regions.
+New Year's Eve at the lovely Alsisar Fort, visit Jaipur for a night with the final night back in Delhi.
+Nagaur Ride (12 nights with visit to Jodhpur) A ride from Gajner to Nagaur, north of Jodhpur.
+The itinerary starts with two nights in Delhi, before a flight to Bikaner, then drive to meet the horses in Gajner.
+6 days riding to Khimsar, then drive to Nagaur to visit the fort, and back to Khimsar for a sunset ride in the sand dunes and a second night at the stunning Sand Dune Resort.
+Ends with a night in Jodhpur and flight back to Delhi.
+Nights in tented camps, privately owned forts and hotels.